oracle-livelabs/pts/ai-vector-embedding-nodejs/labs/labs.md

   So far we have vectorized the data in the *MY\_DATA* table using the OCI generative ai Cohere embedding model, we can now start performing Similarity Searches using the Vectors in our table.
 Even though the data in our table has been vectorized we will still need to connect to OCI generative ai to vectorize our search phrase with the same embedding model.
 The search phrase is entered on the fly, vectorized and then used to search against the vectors   in the database.
 We will create a nodejs program to do this.

-   While logged into your Operating System as the Oracle user, create a file called *similaritysearchCohere.js* and paste the following contents into the file.
+   The file *similaritysearchCohere.js* is already on your machine.
+Below is the contents of the file.

     ```
       <copy>